castorini/anserini/docs/experiments-msmarco-v2.md

 For reference:

 + Without any of the three above option, index size reduces to 12 GB (indexed in ~13min).
-+ With just `-storeRaw`, index size reduces to 47 GB (indexed in ~17min).
++ With just `-storeRaw`, index size reduces to 47 GB.
 This setting contains the raw JSON document, which makes it suitable for use as first-stage retrieval to support downstream rerankers.
 Bloat compared to compressed size of raw collection is due to support for per-document random access.

 Download the queries and qrels: